infinispan/infinispan-simple-tutorials/operator/README.md

      password: vsujrixeZ6kXsOj5
 ```

-now export the developer password in a env var:
+3. Export the password for the developer user to a local variable.
 ```bash
 export PASS=n4Jx@Inm9IaNpQ8a
 ```

-3. Create a cache (Infinispan 10.x is completely clean ad startup)
+4. Create a cache (Infinispan 10.x has no default cache).
 ```bash
 curl -v \
     -X POST \